golioth/docs/docs/guides/ota/sending-updates.md

 goliothctl updates send <device-uuid> <file path>
 ```

-You can simulate that using `gurl`.
+You can simulate that using `coap`.
 In one terminal, listen do the `/update` path using this command:

 ```
-$ gurl coap ping --psk-id deadbeef-id --psk supersecret -w -o /update --host coap.golioth.dev Params
+$ coap ping --psk-id deadbeef-id --psk supersecret -w -o /update --host coap.golioth.dev Params
 url: coap.golioth.dev:5684
 pre shared key: deadbeef-id:supersecret